nirajanconestoga/Software_Engineering_Principle_GroupProject/Mental_Health_Support.md

 To address this, we will develop a youth-focused experience that includes gamified self-help tools, peer engagement features, and content tailored to young users.
 This will promote emotional expression, reduce isolation, and help youth access early intervention support in an approachable way.

+### Implementation Strategy

+- Design a youth-only experience with separate onboarding, simplified UI, and age-appropriate tone.
+- Build interactive content such as mood journals, progress trackers, and wellness streaks.
+- Create peer-to-peer support groups with safe moderation and role-based permissions.
+- Track usage trends and emotional engagement patterns to continuously improve the experience.

+---